 As with all activities, practice breeds confidence and acceptable results, so spend time trying out your new tools on scrap materials.
 Cutting, shaping, drilling, smoothing – all improve with experience, and it will save you spoiling good materials when there is a job in hand.

-Usually it would be because of issues such as a leaking tap or cistern, or much more serious problems like a blocked drain or burst pipe.
+Without proper care, you may be faced with issues, leading to huge bills, which is something that you don’t want, especially during winter months.
+Typical issues such as a leaking tap or cistern, or much more serious problems like a blocked drain or burst pipe.

 Remember absorbent surfaces such as bare plaster take more paint, than surfaces which are merely to be repainted.
 Textured and relief materials also take considerably more than a smooth surface.
 Changing from one colour to another where there is a considerable difference may call for two coats of undercoat.
 Top coats have very little, if any, covering power.
 When measuring up, divide surfaces into Measurable rectangles then add them all together.
 Window frames are hard.